 • Respect is one of our core values and is modelled by children and staff alike.

 • SRE provision is led from a faith perspective and emphasises that every person is unique and created in God’s image.
 This is further supported by PSHE provision.
-We are beginning to use the Caritas in Action resources published by Salford Diocese.
-These resources centre on faith in action and developing positive relationships with ourselves, friends, family and the wider community.

 • During physical exercise the children are taught to respect others and recognise that we are all different and unique, holding different skills and talents.
 Children take part in competitive games and competitions and are always encouraged to show respect to other players and the referees.

 • Children are supported in acquiring an understanding of and respect for their own and other cultures and ways of life.
 This is delivered through Religious Education which includes a discrete unit on World Religions to deepen children’s understanding and appreciation of other faiths.
 In addition, Geography units in both Key Stages One and Two focus on life in different countries and making links between these and our own.